christophertsung-projects/ElementalBlackJack/README.md

-This is a simple black jack game with a twist -- the suits are elements.
+This is a simple blackjack game with a twist -- the suits are elements.